Facts and figures of the past months which can answer your questions about the current market trends.

 The STAGNATION of the real estate market started not by the Corona virus, but already in the middle of 2019.
 The number of constructions dropped significantly, in case of family houses the number of new building permits dropped by 25% while the number of permits for condominiums decreased by 38%.

 While looking at the advertisement prices of apartments significant price decreases can not be felt, but the NEGOTIATION ROOM became larger.
 Sellers used to negotiate on the asking price between 1-5% which increased now to 10%, in some cases 15%.
 It is also true that the gap between the buyers’ and sellers’ price expectations is getting larger and larger.
 Buyers do not intend to pay anymore the price they would have paid for an apartment before the virus.
-On the other hand most buyers stick to their asking price and not open to large price drops for the moment.
+On the other hand most sellers stick to their asking price and not open to large price drops for the moment.

 Due to the uncertain market environment and unpredectible further consequences of the virus, most INVESTORS are hold off from a property purchase and wait for better times.